 Gina Carano.
 Remember the name.

-In just three years she rose to fame as one of the world’s leading Female Mixed Martial Arts fighters, with a stunning, undefeated 7-win run that culminated in a now-questionable loss against an opponent who has since been caught taking steroids for her fights.
-Although she hasn’t fought since that controversial match, her story has far from ended in tragedy, being picked up by acclaimed director Steven Soderbergh for his latest film, Haywire.
+In just three years she rose to fame as one of the world’s leading Female Mixed-Martial-Arts fighters, with a stunning, undefeated 7-win run that culminated in a now-questionable loss against an opponent who has since been caught taking steroids for her fights.
+Although she hasn’t fought since that controversial match, her story has far from ended in tragedy, being picked up by acclaimed director Steven Soderbergh for his latest film, Haywire, a punchy, unusually stylish production that is arguably the best debut feature she could have ever hoped for.

 Excepting the omission of the amnesia plot tool, you could be forgiven for thinking that you were reading a script outline for just another Bourne rip-off – another one of these betrayed-and-left-for-dead tales which are all the rage at the moment.
 Even though the story is really nothing that we haven’t come across before, it’s surprising what some classy style, refreshingly different editing, and unusual scoring can do for such a fairly standard vehicle.
 Oh, that and having a kick-ass female lead who can actually kick ass.